-At Central Washington University in Washington State, I graduated with a Bachelor of Science degree in Business Administration and Marketing.
+At Central Washington University in Washington State, I graduated with a Bachelor of Science degree in Business Administration and Marketing and I'm currently pursuing my Master's Degree in Data Analytics at the same university.
 I also volunteer and teach English to Syrian refugees in the greater Seattle area while providing them with localization and life coach services.
-I strongly believe that cross-cultural education and international learning opportunities are the keys to promoting peace and building long lasting friendship.
+I strongly believe that cross-cultural education and international learning opportunities are the keys to promoting peace and building a long-lasting friendship.

 What places and activities do you specialize in?

 "Morocco Off the Beaten Track operates mostly in semi-urban to rural areas.
 We generally want to give our travelers the opportunity to experience the real Morocco far from the touristy places, however can plan trips to the larger and Imperial Cities (Marrakesh, Rabat, Fez, Casablanca, etc.) if our travelers so desire.
 In our tours, we visit villages, meet artisans and farmers, and share food with local people.
 Our activities include community service, historical and cultural tours, hikes and treks, cooking classes, surfing instruction, 4x4 and camel desert trips, skiing and snowboarding, rafting, and rock climbing."